 - When medical tests have taken place, for example, to determine whether a patient is suffering from a particular condition, the results of these tests must be reviewed by a doctor.
 A nurse practitioner is not able to review such test results and make a diagnosis from them.

 - As we mentioned earlier, any type of surgery – major or minor must be performed by a doctor.
 A nurse practitioner is not allowed to perform surgery of any type.
-However, they are allowed to do things such as removing surgical stitches and treating wounds.
+However, nurse practitioners are allowed to do things such as removing surgical stitches and treating wounds.

 Conclusion: What are nurse practitioners not allowed to do?